latwii/lawofone.space/README.md

   + Search is slow, (near unusuable on mobile devices) and only searches transcript descriptions.
   + In the future, full text of all transcripts will be indexed with lunr.js and it should be quite snappy

+### todo

++ convert the corpus to markdown
+  + this will add titles, links, better formatting to the transcript page
+  + fix footnotes
++ implement auto-update for when new transcripts are posted to L/L Research
+  + lots of devops stuff
++ implement offline capability with dexie or pouchdb
++ implement full-text search on the corpus
+  + using lunr
+  + jump to result
++ implement related pages using NLP
++ add more content from L/L Research
+  + Books, etc
+  + older (unofficial) transcripts

 ## statistics

 | Language | Transcript count |